hougesen/json2struct/README.md

 For the same reason json2struct does not take into account whether a key is actually valid in the given language.

-Since this project is mostly meant to be a way for me to familiarize myself with different langauges, the types might not be the most optimal.
+Since this project is mostly meant to be a way for me to familiarize myself with different languages, the types might not be the most optimal.